Welcome, Guest. Please login or register.

 Yes, trying to cater to everyone doesn't work, even for large corporations.
 As they say, it's better to be a big fish in a small pond, than a small fish in a big pond.
 So find your niche audience, connect and engage with them to better understand them, especially what motivates them to buy your kind of products.
 Nothing beats old-fashioned one-to-one conversation.
 That's how you can gather some intel on your target audience.

 Another option is to run a few tests using PPC (pay-per-click) ads.
 Here is one article I read recently that discussed using niche advertising as a testing tool to find out more about your ideal visitor - The 5 Minute Guide To Cheap Startup Advertising.
-I am sure there are more good ones, if you search for PPC on Google.
+I am sure there are more good ones, if you replacement for PPC on Google.
 Since this is not a free option, I suggest you do some reading before you set up any ads, not to waste your money.

 iCraft Admin